Louis Paulhan: First World War

 In the First World War, Paulhan was mobilised as a pilot with the rank of lieutenant on 15 September 1914, serving initially in northern France near to Amiens.
 He was transferred to the Serbian front in 1915, where he was not only the most experienced but also the oldest aviator.
 In Serbia, he commanded a squadron of 10 Maurice Farman aeroplanes.
 In flight he was sometimes accompanied by a machine gunner or, it seems, by a mechanic carrying out repairs in flight.
-The Serbian campaign was unsuccessful, but Paulhan is credited with the world's first "medevac" when he flew the seriously ill Milan Stefanik to safety.
+The Serbian campaign was unsuccessful, but Paulhan is credited with the world's first "medevac" when he flew the seriously ill Milan Štefánik to safety.
 Decorated with the croix de guerre, he returned to France and flew no more missions, but returned to construction, notably of propellers, for the French military.
 After the war, he was made an Officer of the Légion d'honneur.

 After 1918

 On demobilisation, Paulhan became a seaplane builder, building machines under licence from Curtiss.
 He worked at aircraft construction with engineer Pillard at the Société Provençale de Constructions Aéronautiques, building in 1928 the first all-metal seaplane in France, the SPCA Paulhan-Pillard T3.
 He contributed to the manufacture of Dewoitine planes.
 He abandoned aeronautics the day his only son, René (a test pilot), died (10 May 1937), at the presentation of the Caudron C.690 fighter plane.
 Paulhan retired to Saint-Jean-de-Luz, which he rarely left before his death.
 In 1960, Paulhan was invited by Air France to be one of the passengers on its inaugural non-stop flight from Paris to Los Angeles.

 In 1927, Paulhan was a co-founder of the company Société Continentale Parker (subsequently Coventya) in France together with Robert Deté, Enea Bossi and Pierre Prier.
 The purpose was to transfer surface treatment technologies for the growing aerospace industry to Europe.
 They started with a licence from Parker Rust-Proof of Detroit (Parkerizing or phosphating) and in a later step with the distribution rights of Udylite Corp for specialty chemicals in electroplating.
 The company's successor organizations, Chemetall GmbH and Coventya GmbH, later became the European market leaders in surface treatment.

 Paulhan died on 10 February 1963 at Saint-Jean-de-Luz.
 He is buried in his home town of Pézenas where a monument has been erected in commemoration; a wall plaque in Rue Conti in Pézenas also recalls his achievements.